 We provide a free initial consultation to truly understand and appreciate your situation and goals (through either an in-office or video conference meeting).
 After a thorough discussion, we implement the best approach by way of preparing comprehensive Wills and/or Powers of Attorney.

-Simple Will (can be done in person or remotely)
+Simple Will (can be done ONLY in person )

 Power of Attorney (can be done remotely)